 - The very specific challenge the Bloomberg Administration issued under the banner of Applied Sciences NYC

 - The grand technical, intellectual, engineering, academic, and human challenges posed by a rapidly urbanizing world.

 New York City as its laboratory and classroom.
-It will set the research agenda for “the science of cities.”
-It will educate the next generation of engineers in how to apply that research, bring innovative ideas to a world market, and create a new, fast-growing, and indispensible industry — and the many jobs that come along with it.
+CUSP sets the research agenda for “the science of cities.”
+CUSP also educates the next generation of engineers in how to apply that research, bring innovative ideas to a world market, and create a new, fast-growing, and indispensable industry — and the many jobs that come along with it.